-Methi Khakra Recipe (Gujarati Savory Crispy Flat Bread)
+Methi Khakhra Recipe - Gujarati Savory Crispy Flat Bread

-The Gujarati Khakra is a snack made from whole wheat flour that is served for breakfast, tea or even taken as a travel snack.
+The Gujarati Khakhra is a snack made from whole wheat flour and is served for breakfast, tea or even taken as a travel snack.
 It is wholesome as it is made from whole wheat flour and delicately flavoured with ingredients like fenugreek, turmeric and asafoetida.

 A lot of hard work goes into making them especially if you live in a joint family where you have to make a 100 or more at a time and stock them.
 Although it is readily available in the retail stores these days there is a special taste when you make them at home.

-2 tablespoons oil plus more for making the khakra
+- 2 tablespoons Oil , more for making the khakra

 Roll out the each ball into very thin circles by dusting on flour as and when required to prevent sticking to the base.